dotnet/core/roadmap.md

 Microsoft Distro
 ================

 Microsoft ships multiple .NET Core distros.
-It is important that Microsoft can successfully ship .NET Core at quality and meet it's desired dates.
+It is important that Microsoft can successfully ship .NET Core at quality and meet its desired dates.

 Goals
 -----